 The downtown Harbor Campus consists of two buildings.
-The Bard Building at 600 E. Lombard Street houses the Library/Learning Resources Center, classrooms-including a state-of-the-art video distance learning interactive classroom-labs, offices, an learning interactive classroom-labs, offices, an auditorium.
-The William V. Lockwood Forum, Student Services offices, and Bookstore.
+The Bard Building at 600 E. Lombard Street houses the Library/Learning Resources Center, classrooms-including a state-of-the-art video distance learning interactive classroom-labs, offices, an auditorium.
+The William V. Lockwood Forum and Bookstore.
 The Business and Continuing Education Division's main offices, Training Center, and Adult and Continuing Education Program offices are located at 710 E. Lombard Street, just across Market Place from the Bard Building.

 Reisterstown Plaza Center (RPC), in northwest Baltimore, contains specialized multimedia classrooms, two computer labs, a conference room, study areas, and a comfortable student lounge.
-Both credit and noncredit courses are offered morning, noon and night, six days a week, to meet education and training needs at all levels.
+Both credit and non-credit courses are offered morning, noon and night, six days a week, to meet education and training needs at all levels.